Laser Prostatectomy – Best Treatment Option for Enlarged Prostate

 Laser prostatectomy is a true boon to prostate patients.
 It provides an effective, long-term solution for men suffering from bothersome urinary symptoms due to an enlarged prostate.

-Compared to older methods like TURP, laser surgery offers:
+When compared to more traditional techniques like TURP, laser surgery provides:

 Frequently Asked Questions (FAQs) on Laser Prostatectomy